 The Mary Celeste

-The Mary Celeste became famous for being at the centre of one of the greatest mysteries in maritime history.
-On December 5th, 1872 the merchant brigantine was discovered in the Atlantic Ocean with no men on board.
-What was a mystery was that there had been no bad weather, but the British vessel was still found to be abandoned.
+The Mary Celeste became famous as the centre of one of the greatest mysteries in maritime history.
+On December 5th, 1872, the merchant brigantine was discovered adrift in the Atlantic Ocean, completely deserted.
+What made the find so puzzling was that there had been no storms or signs of struggle, yet the ship had clearly been abandoned.

 Dockwalking Tips